DevOps-CSC519-591-791/DevOps-M3/README.md

     └── package.json
 ```
  - Folder `ec2_manager` is used to build a new AWS EC2 instance and config the production environment automatically.
+  - File `ec2_creator.sh` is a shell file.
+Basically, you can run `bash ec2_creator.sh`.
+And then a new AWS EC2 instance with production environment and our simple node.js application will be built.
   - File `createAWS.js` is the main script to build the AWS EC2 instance.
   - Folder `deploy` stores a configuration files used for ansible.
 These configuration files will install node.js, npm, git clone the simple node.js application and start the express server using forever.
   - File `inventory` stores the information of newly-added AWS EC2 instance.
 It is used to automatically configure one production environment.